digital-land/planning-game/README.md

 It should include:

-* Introduction to planning
+1. Introduction to planning
-* Introduction to the game mechanics
+2. Introduction to the game mechanics
-* Four 20-minute rounds
+3. Four 20-minute rounds
-* Presentations
+4. Presentations
-* Group voting
+5. Group voting
-* Awards
+6. Awards

-## The four Rounds
+## The four rounds

 ### Round 1 Make Your Town (20mins)